MMoscato00/Spoon-River-Mention-Network/README.md

 If you encounter issues using these libraries, I recommend the following valuable YouTube videos:
 - Network of The Witcher | Relationship Extraction & Network Analysis with Spacy & NetworkX: https://www.youtube.com/watch?v=fAHkJ_Dhr50&t=1234s    by Thu Vu data analytics
 - Introduction to Network Analysis by Analyzing Characters in Harry Potter Fanfiction - Sara Jakša: https://www.youtube.com/watch?v=UYxX4c97iAc     by Python Italia

+To return to the project web page click this link: https://mmoscato00.github.io/MentionNetworkMattiaMoscatoSpoonRiver/